Freeview (UK): Channels

 Until 17 October 2011, the commercial public service broadcasters had the opportunity to apply to Ofcom to provide an additional HD service from between 28 November 2011 and 1 April 2012.
 Channel 5 HD was the sole applicant, with the aim of launching in spring or early summer 2012.
 On 15 December 2011, Channel 5 dropped its bid to take the fifth slot after being unable to resolve "issues of commercial importance".
 Subject to any future Ofcom decision to re-advertise the slot, the capacity will remain with the BBC and can be used by it for BBC services or services provided by a third party via a commercial arrangement.
 The BBC temporarily used the space to broadcast a high definition simulcast of their main Freeview red button feed for the duration of the 2012 Summer Olympics, followed by a channel from Channel 4 for the 2012 Summer Paralympics.
 On 13 June 2013, the BBC temporarily launched a high-definition red button stream in the vacant space.

 On 16 July 2013, Ofcom announced that up to 10 new HD channels would be launched by early 2014, using new capacity made available by the digital switchover.
 This provided additional spectrum in the 600Mhz band for additional DVB-T2 multiplexes, reaching up to 70% of the UK population.
 At the same time, the BBC announced that they would provide five new HD channels due to the newly available capacity: BBC Three HD, BBC Four HD, CBBC HD, CBeebies HD and BBC News HD.
 BBC Three HD and CBBC HD launched to all viewers on 10 December 2013 using the capacity released by the Red Button HD service, and the other BBC channels launched in some regions, expanding to 70% UK coverage by June 2014.

 Channel 5 HD launched on Freeview on 4 May 2016.

-In June 2022, it was announced that the COM7 multiplex would be closing due to the license expiring and the frequency used being released for 5G.
+In June 2022, it was announced that the COM7 multiplex would be closing due to the licence expiring and the frequency used being released for 5G.
 The BBC announced that they have made provisions for a 6th slot for BBC Four HD and CBeebies HD to move into available capacity that has been newly identified on the PSB3 multiplex which the BBC operates.
 However, BBC News HD would stop being broadcast on Freeview.